PopPunkLLC/gaslite-core/README.md

     ├─ GasliteToken -> Efficient base ERC20 token with UniswapV2 support
     ├─ examples
-        ├─ NFTSplitter -> An example NFT contract that splits mint proceeds using GasliteSplitter
+        ├─ NFTSplitter -> An example NFT contract that splits mint proceeds using GasliteSplitter ├─ Claim -> An example benchmarking 3 ways to handle claims in a smart contract
 ```

 ### Build